EvickaStudio/Moodle-Mate/README.md

   - Modular architecture for easy integration of new platforms

 - **AI Integration**
-  - Support for multiple AI providers
+  - Support for multiple AI providers (OpenAI API like)
   - Configurable models and parameters
   - Optional summarization feature